Can Bears Ski?

 Description

-Boy Bear cannot hear Dad Bear coming to wake him up in the morning but he can feel the floor vibrate with his heavy footsteps.
-He can only grasp little bits of what his teacher says to him at school.
-He cannot catch what his friends are laughing at.
-And, all the time, Boy Bear keeps hearing the question, “Can Bears ski?”
+Boy Bear cannot hear Dad Bear coming to wake him up in the morning.
+He only grasps little bits of what his teacher and friends say to him.
+And, all the time, Boy Bear keeps hearing the question, “Can bears ski?”
 What does it mean?
-With the support of Dad Bear, Boy Bear visits an audiologist and, eventually, he gets hearing aids.
-Suddenly, he understands the question everyone has been asking him: “CAN YOU HEAR ME?”
+With the support of Dad Bear, Boy Bear visits an audiologist and gets hearing aids.
+And suddenly, he understands… “CAN YOU HEAR ME?”

 Publisher Review